 This post will provide information about the best tourist attraction discount passes available to you in Nashville.
 You can save up to 55% off of retail prices.

-A tourist pass is a service which allows you to save money on a variety of popular attractions.
+A tourist pass is a service that allows you to save money on a variety of popular attractions.

 In this section, we will explain the difference between each type of pass and help you find the right one for your needs.